mohitjain/mohitjain/_posts/2016-07-11-private-class-methods-in-ruby.md

 {% endhighlight %}

 Now define private class method is not as it is for instance method.
-They don't exists as normally as instance methods are there but still they exists.
+They don't exist as normally as instance methods are there but still, they exist.

-if you want to define a class method private, lets try it the way instance method works,
+if you want to define a class method private, let's try it the way instance method works,

 {% highlight ruby %}